graphitemaster/aau/site/content/index.md

 It turns out that computing differences safely is actually quite hard for signed integers because of underflow, even in languages which support wrapping behavior for them, e.g `INT_MAX - INT_MIN` is still going to be incorrect.
-There just isn't a trivial way to do this safely, this is the best technique I currently know of.
+There just isn't a trivial way to do this safely; this is the best technique I currently know of.
 ```cpp
 if ((y > 0 && x < INT_MIN + y) || (y < 0 && x > INT_MAX + y)) {